Amerikansk præsidentvalg

 Two days later, 16 October, the news had hit the Danish newspapers.
 The newspaper "Riget" reported that the bullet lodged in one side of the chest, but had avoided the lung, and that Roosevelt had later been taken to hospital.
 About the perpetrator they wrote: "He is, by all accounts, insane".
 In addition, the newspaper wrote that the perpetrator possessed notes in which he protested against Roosevelt's candidacy.

-According to Holbæk Amts Venstreblad, Theodore Roosevelt's opponent, Woodrow Wilson, had been the favorite for a long time, but the assassination attempt against Roosevelt had reportedly improved Roosevelt's chances of winning.
+According to Holbæk Amts Venstreblad, Theodore Roosevelt's opponent, Woodrow Wilson, had been the favourite for a long time, but the assassination attempt against Roosevelt had reportedly improved Roosevelt's chances of winning.
 In the end, however, it was the Democrat Woodrow Wilson who ran away with the victory.

 Close race and unclear election results